thp/urlwatch/README.md

 copy the webhook url.

-You can use the command `urlwatch --edit-config` to paste the webhook url to slack section, and use the command `urlwatch --slack` to test slack configuration
+You can use the command `urlwatch --edit-config` to paste the webhook url to slack section, and use the command `urlwatch --test-slack` to test slack configuration

 BROWSER